cardano-scaling/hydra/docs/core-concepts/architecture/index.md

 #### Wallet

-Hydra also maintains an internal "wallet" which is currently part of the Chain components layer, to handle the payment of transaction fees and signing transctions using a dedicated Cardano signing key.
-There are [plans](https://github.com/input-output-hk/hydra/issues/215) to make it possible to use an external wallet to balance and sign Hydra node's transactions.
+The Hydra node maintains an internal wallet using the Cardano signing key provided to the `hydra-node`.
+This is used to handle the payment of transaction fees and signing transactions.

 ### Head Logic